 So what happened to the film everyone I know had been anticipating since the cat disappears behind the Pink Place Apartment sign post, at the end of Coraline?
 Well, a lot.

 Selick was scheduled to craft four features for Disney/Pixar, consisting of original and literary properties.
 However, in the six years since Disney has removed itself from the project, reporting to have spent $50 million dollars, and being uncertain over concerns over future costs and benefits.

-Selick spoke briefly on the situation, yet it seems that he has put it behind himself.
-I still wonder what could have been if the folks at Disney/Pixar had allowed Selick to continue without fiddling with his creative process.
+Selick spoke briefly on the situation, yet it seems that he has put it behind him with projects currently in talks that I can’t mention hear.
+I still wonder what could have been if the folks at Disney/Pixar had allowed Selick to continue.

 There's much more that I wish I could share from the lectures, and the personal conversation that I had with Selick, yet I'm working on putting things together in a more professional repository.
 A side note, the photos of Selick and I was during a " make me laugh first contest".
 As you can see I won.